 An LC can be issued either against sight payment which means the payment should be made on receipt of the document by LC issuing Bank.
 The other type of LC is LC under Usance terms.
 LC Bills under Usance terms are the bills payable by the buyer/importer at a specified period ‘after date’ or ‘after sight ’of the bill.
 If the applicant (importer) does not deposit the money and retire the bill as per LC terms, the LC issuing bank shall make payment to the beneficiary on submission of documents as per terms of L.C.
 Further, non-retirement of import bill by due date, there is a risk that the value of the bill may be significantly changed due to adverse movement in value of Indian Rupee against denominated foreign currency when the payment amount deposited by the importer at a later date.
 Therefore, the bank needs to pass on the exchange risk of the non-retired bill to the importer (LC applicant) through crystallization of the bill.

 For the purpose of realization of LC bills, the concerned bank opens a separate overdue import bill account (individual banks have different nomenclature for such account) and realize the bill to the debit of that account.
-The Rupee outstanding in the overdue import bill account created for the purpose will be recovered from the importer with interest at a rate applicable for overdue advances or as per extant RBI guidelines.
+The Rupee outstanding in the overdue import bill account created for the purpose will be recovered from the importer with interest at a rate applicable for overdue advances or as per the rate prescribed by RBI from time to time.

 Click below for related articles: